 Although the exact mechanism is still uncertain, it is known that oligodendroglial cells are most susceptible to osmotic stresses, leading to their demise.
 It is not surprising that the distribution of osmotic myelinolysis, therefore, parallels the distribution of these cells.

-Similar appearances are seen in other parts of the brain: basal ganglia, midbrain and subcortical white matter.
+Similar appearances are seen in other parts of the brain: basal ganglia, midbrain, and subcortical white matter.

-Signal characteristics of affected region include:
+Signal characteristics of the affected region include:

 - T1: mildly or moderately hypointense